khulnasoft/ogplay/.github/ISSUE_TEMPLATE/bug_report.md

 ## Additional Context

-Satori version, and any other context about the problem here.
+Ogplay version, and any other context about the problem here.